MihaelaDoran/Manual-Testing-Portofolio/README.md

 - check all validation constraints for the field <br>

 ### 1.4 Test Design <br>
 Functional test cases were created in Zephyr Squad.
-Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analysis, equivalence partitioning and use case testing.
+Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analysis, equivalence partitioning and use case testing. <br>